abenga/valagtk3tutorial/content/chapter-04-moving-on/04-moving-on.md

 ### Parameterized Types

 Vala allows definitions of types that can be customised at runtime with type parameters.
 For example, a list can be defined so that it can be instantiated as a list of ints, a list of Objects, etc. This is achieved using generic declarations.

 ### Pointer types

 The name of a type can be used to implicitly create a pointer type related to that type.
-The value of a variable declared as being of type `T*` represents the memory address of an instance of type T. The instance is never made aware that its address has been recorded, and so cannot record the fact that it is referred to in this way.
+The value of a variable declared as being of type `T*` represents the memory address of an instance of type `T`.
+The instance is never made aware that its address has been recorded, and so cannot record the fact that it is referred to in this way.